Elijah-Bodden/kNow/README.md

 ## What is this?
 With kNow (pronounced "*now*"), JavaScript event management has never been more intuitive—or lighter-weight.
 Want to append custom actions to functions on-the-fly?
 To use awaitable timers to pause and resume execution at any time?
 To create large numbers of listeners without worrying about performance degradation?
 If so, you want kNow.

-Originally developed for use in [Membrane](https://github.com/Elijah-Bodden/Membrane), kNow is a fully functional, if lightweight, event-management utility for many other use-cases.
+Originally developed for use in [Membrane](https://github.com/Elijah-Bodden/Membrane), kNow is a fully functional, if lightweight, native event-management utility for many other use-cases.

 ## Examples
 ### Pause function execution for n miliseconds